AdamScott2021/Data-Analyst-Job-Skills-Analysis/README.md

-### Question 2 - What skills are required for these positions?
+### -QUESTION 2 - What skills are required for these positions?

 The query below involved extracting data from two tables using a Left Join in order to match skills to each position listed from question 1.
 Doing this would allow me to visualize what skills are associated with the top paying jobs.